 FIN 560/561: Master’s Project I & II

 Course credit can be granted to students who elect to carry out a master's research project under the supervision of a BCF-affiliated faculty member.
-Currently enrolled students interested in pursuing research opportunities should contact the BCF Director of Graduate Studies.
+Currently enrolled students interested in pursuing research opportunities should contact the BCF Director of Graduate Studies, and seek a faculty advisor among the BCF-affiliated faculty.
+Master's research projects can only be conducted while the student is enrolled full-time in the program.

 The Financial Engineering Laboratory (equipped with personal computers, workstations, and financial data feeds) facilitates such projects.
 The BCF provides a standardized computing environment, based on Matlab, Mathematica and C++.
 The BCF also maintains a large financial database.